lithnet/access-manager-docs/help-and-support/app-pages/computer-authorization-rules-page.md

 This has the effect of setting the expiry date for the password in the directory to a new date based on the interval you specify.
 The password be rotated the next time the Microsoft LAPS or Lithnet Access Manager agents check in _after_ this new time.
 Note, that the Microsoft LAPS client checks the password at group policy refresh time (every \~90 minutes) and the Lithnet Access Manager agent by default, checks every 60 minutes, so rotations may be delayed by these intervals.

+{% hint style="info" %}
+When a computer is using Microsoft's Windows LAPS agent, and it is configured to store its password in Azure AD, then password rotation is not possible.
+Azure AD does not provide an API that AMS can use to indicate to the machine that the password should be rotated.

+You can however use the built-in [PostAuthenticationActions and PostAuthenticationResetDelay policy settings](https://learn.microsoft.com/en-us/windows-server/identity/laps/laps-management-policy-settings#postauthenticationresetdelay) to trigger the password change after logon.
+{% endhint %}

 #### Just-in-time access settings

 ![](../../images/ui-page-authorization-rules-computers-edit-rule-jit-settings.png)